I Found an Animal

 • Injured or Orphaned Animals: If the animal is visibly injured, weak, or has been caught by a predator, it's essential to contact a local wildlife rehabilitation center immediately.

-• Healthy but Alone: If the animal appears healthy but is in a dangerous location (e.g., near a road), gently move it to a safer spot nearby.
+• Healthy but Alone: You can observe the animal discreetly at a distance to see if it is orphaned.
 If you're unsure about the animal's well-being, it's best to consult with a professional before intervening further.

 Step 4: How to Help Safely